-In 2016, Bank Director conducted research in which they found that only two-thirds of banks surveyed were focusing on attracting millennials as employees at the time.
+In 2016, Bank Director conducted research about the retention rates of different generations within the banking space.
+They found that only two-thirds of banks surveyed were actively trying to attract millennials as employees at the time.
 However, out of those two-thirds, only half of those banks had been successful in their recruitment efforts.
-The remaining 33% of banks surveyed, on the other hand, stated that attracting millennials was not a current focus.
+The remaining 33% of banks surveyed stated that attracting millennials was not a current focus.
 But what about now?
 Five years down the line?
 And what about Generation Z?
 Here’s why forward-thinking banks need to recruit Gen Z today.

 Who Is Generation Z?

 The truth is, the lines are blurred.
-Generation Z is essentially known as the generation that has never experienced life without technology.
-Although we’ve realized that the years which include Gen Z are somewhat loose, those who are a part of Gen Z were typically born between 1995 and 2010.
+Generation Z is essentially known as the generation that never experienced life without technology.
+Those who are a part of Gen Z were typically born between 1995 and 2010, yet this range of years is often up for interpretation.

 Why Is This Generation Important?